-Sara Tonnies Horton concentrates in complex civil litigation focusing on intellectual property/technology.
-She has significant experience litigating intellectual property issues, with an emphasis on patent litigation and counseling related to such litigation.
-Ms. Horton has represented clients in complex patent disputes involving a variety of technologies including pharmaceuticals, polymers, plastic packaging, computer networks, display systems, alloys and baking technology.
+Sara Horton concentrates in complex civil litigation, focusing on patent and technology-related litigation.
+Ms. Horton has represented clients in complex disputes involving a variety of technologies including pharmaceuticals, polymers, plastic packaging, computer networks, display systems, alloys and baking technology.
 She also has experience before the International Trade Commission.
 Ms. Horton has tried more than 10 cases and has significant courtroom experience.
 In 2019, she was recognized by The Chicago Daily Law Bulletin as one of the 40 best lawyers under age 40 practicing in Illinois and was previously named a “Rising Star” in intellectual property by Illinois Super Lawyers magazine.